shah-jalal/kubeadm-cluster/docs/02-compute-resources.md

 Let's go ahead and get the infrastructure built!

-[Click here](https://kodekloud.com/topic/playground-aws/) to start a playground, and click `START LAB` to request a new AWS Cloud Playground instance.
-After a few seconds, you will receive a URL and your credentials to access AWS Cloud console.
-Sign into the console.

-Note that you must have KodeKloud Pro subscription to run an AWS playground.
-If you have your own AWS account, this should still work, however you will bear the cost for any resources created until you delete them.

 We will run this entire lab in AWS CloudShell which is a Linux terminal you run inside the AWS console and has most of what we need preconfigured, such as git and the AWS credentials needed by Terraform.
-[Click here](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1) to open CloudShell - note that his link will not work until you have signed into the AWS console.
+[Click here](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1) to open CloudShell - note that this link will not work until you have signed into the AWS console.

 ## Install Terraform